21st

 Kalaasamudrah saved us from an ocean of description, with pithy definitions.

-and Vimanam means well measured, is the sthapathi’s jargon for the roof of the
+Maanam is the Sanskrit word for measure, and Vimanam means well-measured; it is the sthapathi’s jargon for the roof of the

 temple.
-Atimaanam ( immaculately measured ) so impressed Rajaraja-I, who describes this temple as "Kanchipurattu Periya Thiru Karrali".
+Atimaanam (immaculately measured) so impressed Rajaraja-I, who describes this temple as "Kanchipurattu Periya Thiru Karrali".

 The

-entire temple complex which includes the sculptures is made of sandstone with
+entire temple complex, which includes the sculptures, is made of sandstone with

-a small amount of granite stone used for the mini shrines plinth floor above
+a small amount of granite stone used for the mini shrines' plinth floor above

 the adhisthana.
-There are many Somaskandar Sculptures with small variations like Shiva with 2 and 4 hands, Uma devi’s sitting postures with
+There are many Somaskandar Sculptures with small variations, like Shiva with 2 and 4 hands, Uma Devi’s sitting postures with

 Kandan and without Kandan, with and without Vishnu and Brahma on the back side,

-with and without whisk bearers ( Samaratharis), etc,.
-Various forms of Lord
+with and without whisk bearers (Samaratharis), etc. Various forms of Lord

-Shiva’s sculptures like, Anughraha murthy, Samhara murthy, Thandava murthy, Bhikshatana murthy, Harihara,
+Shiva’s sculptures, like Anughraha murthy, Samhara murthy, Thandava murthy, Bhikshatana murthy, Harihara,

-Arthanari, Lingothbavar, Dakshinamurthy are in this temple.
+Arthanari, Lingothbavar, Dakshinamurthy, are in this temple.
 The pillars are of

 Yazhi, Simha, Nagarajar, Soldiers riding on Yazhi, etc.

-side mini sannidhis are for Somaskandar, Vinayagar, Umadevi, Kotravai, Uma with Shiva, Gajendra Moksha, Vishnu on Garuda, Narasimha with Hiranyaksha ( fighting
+side mini sannidhis are for Somaskandar, Vinayagar, Umadevi, Kotravai, Uma with Shiva, Gajendra Moksha, Vishnu on Garuda, Narasimha with Hiranyaksha (fighting

-each other with flying yagnopaveetha ), Narasimhar coming out of Pillar, The
+each other with flying yagnopaveetha), Narasimhar coming out of Pillar, The

-story of Jalandhara birth ( Lord Shiva as Bhutagana, the action of Indra
+story of Jalandhara birth (Lord Shiva as Bhutagana, the action of Indra

 tries to enter Kailash, which was